UPDATE: Since 8.61+ User information can be submitted following the method outlined here.

 For couple of years now i’ve ran various flavours of the below script via a login policy on my Mac clients.

-The purpose of this script is to first check if the user is a network user, & if so then perform a lookup of their account against AD grabbing information that can then be submitted to the JSS in the relevant fields as per the below, (click to enlarge).
+The purpose of this script is to first check if the user is a network user, & if so then perform a lookup of their account against AD grabbing information that can then be submitted to the JSS in the relevant fields as per the above.

 NOTE: This script needs to be customised for YOUR environment for it to work, some fields of data may well be the same.. but it depends on dumb luck & your AD being relatively “standard.”